meeadsaberi/speed-limit-alignment/README.md

 ## Method

-The method is deliberately simple, scalable and auditable.
-For every road link we do five things:
+The method is deliberately simple, scalable, and auditable.
+For every road link, we do five things:

-1. **Classify the road context** from road function and land use, then **refine it with street imagery** where available — a vision-language model reads the Mapillary photo, and its reading is kept in its own columns alongside the supplied data rather than overwriting it.
+1. **Classify the road context** from road function and land use, then **refine it with street imagery** where available — a vision-language model (OpenAI Chat GPT5.5) reads the Mapillary photo, and its reading is kept in its own columns alongside the supplied data rather than overwriting it.
 This directly addresses the challenge's caution that the `LandUse` and `SpeedLimit` fields are estimates.
 2. **Assign the appropriate Safe-System maximum** for that context, from a cited reference table: